Call our free Dementia Helpline 0800 888 6678

 Quality time

 You don’t need to arrange the day out or visit over the Christmas period, when people and places are busy and the person needs routine more than ever.
-Instead, you could pledge your time with handmade IOU coupons for different days out or activities to do together.
-If you are a family member or friend, spending some time with the person can also provide respite for their main carer.
+Instead, you could pledge your time with handmade IOU coupons for different days out or activities to do together in the coming weeks or months.